futurestages/OnBoardXR_Landing_Page/docs/glossary-avatars.md

 ## Changing & Adding Avatars
 A Creator can change or upload their Avatar under the `⋮` menu button and clicking `Change Name and Avatar`.
 This reveals three libraries for `Featured`, `My Avatars`, and `Newest.` Avatars available to all users appear under `Featured` and must be approved and featured by Admin.
 Creators may access Avatars they have uploaded under `My Avatars` when signed in using their email address.

-To add an Avatar, a Creator first needs to export their customized Avatar as a .GLB file select `+ Create Avatar` to upload this file.
-Please check the box for `☐ Allow Promotion` before clicking `Save`.
+To add an Avatar, a Creator first needs to export their customized Avatar as a .GLB file select `+ Create Avatar` to upload this file and click `Save`.
 Upon saving, we recommend *right-clicking* on the thumbnail of your newly uploaded avatar and select `Copy Link Address`.
 This is the `Avatar URL` and we recommend you store this information somewhere safe.

 Avatar .GLB files may also be uploaded in [`Spoke`](./glossary-scene.md) under `My Assets`.
 After successful upload, you may right click on the thumbnail of the avatar asset and select `Copy URL`.
 This provides a [`hosted link`](./cue-system.md) for the avatar that may be queried by the [`cue system`](./cue-system.md).